 We, Midcoast Holdings, EEP, and Enbridge are parties to the Omnibus Agreement under which EEP agreed to, among other things, indemnify us for certain matters, including environmental, right-of-way and permit matters.
 EEP's obligation to indemnify us for these matters is subject to a \$500,000 aggregate deductible before we are entitled to indemnification.
 Additionally, there is a \$15.0 million aggregate cap on the amounts for which EEP will indemnify us for under the Omnibus Agreement.
-For the three months ended March 31, 2016, we received indemnification proceeds from EEP under the Omnibus Agreement of \$12.2 million for the acquisition of title to right-of-way assets that were pending at the time of our initial public offering and associated legal fees.
-Of this amount, \$9.5 million was classified as a contribution from our General Partner in our consolidated statements of cash flows, and \$2.7 million was classified as a reduction of legal expenses reflected in "General and administrative - affiliate" expense in our consolidated statements of income.
+During the first quarter of 2016, we received indemnification proceeds from EEP under the Omnibus Agreement of \$12.2 million for the acquisition of title to right-of-way assets that were pending at the time of our initial public offering and associated legal fees.
+There have been no other payments from EEP under the Omnibus Agreement.
+Indemnification amounts of \$9.5 million are classified as a contribution from our General Partner in our consolidated statements of cash flows for the six months ended June 30, 2016 and reflected in the General Partner capital account in our consolidated statement of financial position as of June 30, 2016.
+The remaining \$2.7 million is classified as a reduction of legal expenses reflected in "General and administrative - affiliate" expense in our consolidated statements of income for the six months ended June 30, 2016.